Intracytoplasmic Sperm Injection, ICSI, for Male Infertility

 4. The embryologist injects the sperm into the cytoplasm and then carefully removes the needle from the egg.

 5. After performing this procedure on multiple eggs, the embryologist allows the eggs to culture overnight and then checks them the next morning to see if they’ve been fertilized.

 Once ICSI is complete and the embryologist determines that fertilization has been successful, the goal is to transfer a healthy embryo into the uterus that will develop into a single, viable pregnancy.

 The fertility specialist then monitors the woman for signs of pregnancy using blood tests and ultrasounds.
-If a woman becomes pregnant, then her pregnancy should proceed as any other.
+If a woman becomes pregnant, her pregnancy should proceed as any other.
 As for any remaining embryos, they can be frozen for later use.

 ICSI Successfully Treats Severe Male Factor Infertility

 As long as high-quality eggs are available, intracytoplasmic sperm injection is often a successful treatment for male infertility caused by little or no sperm in the semen.
-In addition, ICSI also is sometimes used by couples after they have experienced several failed attempts at IVF.
+In addition, ICSI also is sometimes used by couples after they have experienced failed attempts at IVF.

 Would you like more information about ICSI or any other assisted reproductive technology?
-Please contact an Ovation Fertility partner physician today.
+Please contact an Ovation partner physician today.